 Best Kept Village 2018

-This takes place at the Institute on the third Friday in the month -the next game will be Friday 20th July at 7.30 pm.
+Our regular monthly bingo takes place at the Institute on the third Friday in the month -the next game will be on Friday 16th November at 7.30 pm.

 Monthly committee meetings